nais/doc/README.md

 For developers getting started with NAIS, the [getting started guide](/content/getting-started) covers both setting up the environment, getting access and how to start using [the platform](/content/about).

-The [about page](/content/about) gives you a high-level overview to the platform and it's components.
+The [about page](/content/about/README.md) gives you a high-level overview to the platform and it's components

 Services
 ========